Examples of critically cyclic functions in the Dirichlet spaces of the ball: Introduction

 Another important factor in the study of cyclicity is the zero set of the function.
 Indeed, let $z_0 \in \overline{\Omega}$ be such that the evaluation functional

 is bounded.
 Then any function admitting a zero at $z_0$ fails to be cyclic.
-In particular, this situation often occurs when $z_0 \in \Omega$, which shifts the challenge to the study of boundary behavior of functions.
+In particular, this situation occurs when $z_0 \in \Omega$.
+Together with the fact that, in all the examples we consider, functions bounded away from $0$ are easily seen to be cyclic, this shifts the challenge to the study of boundary behavior of functions.

-In Dirichlet-type spaces on the unit ball $D_\alpha(\Bn)$, which are the subject of this study, one may define for any $f \in D_\alpha(\Bn)$ a non-tangential boundary limit $f^*$ outside a set of $\alpha$-capacity zero \cite{ChalmoukisHartz2024}.
+In Dirichlet-type spaces on the unit ball $D_\alpha(\Bn)$, which are the subject of this study, one may define for any $f \in D_\alpha(\Bn)$ a non-tangential boundary limit $f^*$ outside a set of $\alpha$-capacity zero \cite{ChalmoukisHartz2024} (precise definitions of those concepts are given in Section \ref{Section2}).
 It turns out that, for $f$ to be cyclic, the zero set of $f^*$, $\mathcal{Z}(f^*)$, cannot have positive $\alpha$-capacity.
 A converse to this fact, however, is more subtle and has been the subject of many studies in one and several variables.

 In one variable, in 1984, Brown and Shields conjectured that an outer function $f \in D_1(\D)$ is cyclic if and only if $\mathcal{Z}(f^*)$ has zero logarithmic capacity \cite{BS84}.
 In 2009, El-Fallah, Kellay, and Ransford provided a partial answer for functions continuous up to the boundary with a specific type of zero set~\cite{ElFallah_BS_Conj}, and later extended this result to Dirichlet-type spaces by replacing logarithmic capacity with $\alpha$-capacity~\cite{ELFALLAH2010_Cantor}.
 Moreover, in harmonically weighted Dirichlet spaces, El-Fallah, Elmadani, and Labghail established a Brown--Shields type result under certain conditions on the weight measure~\cite{ELFALLAH_Dmu_BS}.
 In all of these results, the zero sets of $A^{\infty}(\D)$—the algebra of holomorphic functions that are $\mathcal{C}^{\infty}$-smooth up to the boundary—known as Beurling–Carleson sets, play an indispensable role.
 A modern treatment of these sets can be found in the work of Ivrii and Nicolau~\cite{IvriiNicolau_Beurling_Carleson_Set}.